uzairafridi00/uzairafridi00/README.md

 ### About Me:

-I am a software engineering student looking for opportunities and collaboration in projects related to EDA and Machine Learning.
+I am a software engineer looking for opportunities and collaboration in projects related to EDA and Machine Learning.

 - 🔭 I’m currently working on Machine Learning (Python).
 - 🌱 I’m currently learning Data Mining.